LighghtEeloo/lala-lang/Proposal.md

 ## Expression

-All terms in `lala` will eventually converge to an expression.
-Here a list of all expressions is given.
+All terms in `lala` will eventually converge to an expression, so it's fair to start from.
+Here is a list of all forms of expressions.
 The list will be revisited as new terms are introduced.

 List of Expression